douglasdecouto/bermuda-budget-data/README.md

 they may not match what you see in the printed budget books due to things like rounding or even a little bit of human error.

+Heads and business units can sometimes move between ministries, due to reorganizations.
+Sometimes numbers are not directly comparable across diffrent years after these changes.

 ## Acknowledgements

 Special thanks to the Bermuda Government, and Louis Galipeau and Andrew Simons